 You will be asked to report the value of 529 accounts for all of your children, as they are all considered parent assets.
+The FAFSA only asks for the value of the student applicant's 529 account.
 The Profile does not ask for the value of a grandparent or other family member 529 account, though students are asked on the Profile how much they expect to receive from relatives other than their parents to pay for educational expenses.

 The Profile now allows you to submit corrections to the application one time after submission.
 Corrections are permitted only after the original application has been delivered (which takes roughly 24 hours).
 There is no charge for corrections.